INDOOR LOCALIZATION

 • Efficient: Loop closures mechanism generating accurate maps.

-• Map update: Automatic each time the AGV returns to an area already visited.
+• Map update: Automatic each time the the system returns to an area already visited.

 • Map sharing: With all other robots of the fleet.